Summary

 In the final year of the project, the publication of a catalogue of recommendations to support farmers and agricultural advisors is planned based on the project results.

-- Multiple superficial tillage between cereal harvest and cultivation of the winter cover crop, or also in spring, for example as part of mechanical weed control, leads to a reduction in the wireworm population (predominant wireworm species at the trial sites: Agriotes ustulatus, A. sputator and A. brevis).
+- Multiple instances of shallow tillage between the cereal harvest and the establishment of winter cover crops, or alternatively in the spring, for example as part of mechanical weed control, led to a reduction in the wireworm population in our trials (predominant wireworm species at the trial sites: Agriotes ustulatus, A. sputator and A. brevis).

-- With late cultivation (end of August, beginning of September), winter greening has no influence on the wireworm population (predominant wireworm species at the trial site: A. ustulatus).
+- In the case of late planting (late August, early September), winter cover crops had no effect on the wireworm population (predominant wireworm species at the trial site: A. ustulatus).

-- For preceding crops with a later sowing date (e.g. millet), lower wireworm numbers were recorded in the following year than for preceding crops with an earlier sowing date (e.g. emmer) (predominant wireworm species at the trial site: A. sputator and A. brevis).
+- In the case of preceding crops with a later sowing date (e.g. millet), lower wireworm numbers were recorded in the following year than for preceding crops with an earlier sowing date (e.g. emmer) (predominant wireworm species at the trial site: A. sputator and A. brevis).

-- Previous tests with various fertilisers and soil additives, including humic substances, plant extracts and calcium cyanamide, showed no measurable effect on the vitality of wireworms compared to the untreated control.
-This was established in laboratory trials with single and tenfold application rates and a trial period of five weeks.
+- Tests to date with various fertilisers and soil additives, including humic substances, plant extracts and calcium cyanamide, showed no measurable effect on wireworm vitality compared to the untreated control.
+This was established in laboratory trials using single and tenfold application rates over a five-week trial period.

-- The use of attractant plants in combination with insect-pathogenic fungi can reduce the population of wireworms in potatoes and maize.
-The greatest challenges currently lie in the choice of cultivation time for the attractant plants, in the cultivation technique and in hoeing and mulching the attractant plants.
+- The use of trap crops in combination with insect-pathogenic fungi can reduce the population of wireworms in potatoes and maize.
+The greatest challenges currently lie in choosing the planting time for the trap crops, in the cultivation technique, and in weeding and mulching the trap crops.

-- The addition of chitosan to the culture medium leads to an improvement in the germination capacity and sporulation of insect-pathogenic fungi (M. brunneum).
+- The addition of chitosan to the culture medium leads to an improvement in the germination and spore formation of insect-pathogenic fungi (M. brunneum).

-- Clover and wheat are particularly attractive for click beetle females (A. sputator) (laboratory olfactometer result).
+- Clover and wheat are particularly attractive to female click beetles (A. sputator) (laboratory results from an olfactometer).

 Benefits of the project